10 Secrets to Aging Well

 What’s the next best thing?
 Aging well.

 What does that mean?
-It’s about embracing and appreciating the process of getting older.
-And leaning into the positive aspects of aging.
-The acquired knowledge and experience.
-The life skills and meaningful relationships.
+It’s about embracing and appreciating the process of getting older while leaning into the positive aspects of aging - more knowledge, experience, and wisdom.

-Instead of trying to keep up with the teens, use these 10 secrets to aging well to impress everyone around as you get older on your own graceful, healthy, stylish terms.
+Instead of trying to keep up with the teens, use these 10 secrets to age on your own graceful, healthy, stylish terms.

 1 - Get Plenty of Quality Sleep